Regular procedure

 Personal interview

-Asylum seekers are generally informed by phone by the IPA a couple days in advance, lawyers reported that they are rarely notified and must usually rely on their clients to informing them.
-Interviews can be held in the IPA’s premises in Ħamrun and at the EUAA premises in the Safi Detention Centre, independently of whether or not the applicant is detained in Safi.
+Asylum-seekers are generally informed by phone by the IPA a couple of days in advance.
+Lawyers reported that they are rarely notified and must usually rely on their clients to informing them.
+Interviews can be held in the IPA’s premises in Blata l-Bajda or at the EUAA containers in the Safi Detention Centre, independently of whether or not the applicant is detained in Safi.

-In July 2021, the National Audit Office of Malta published the report “Performance Audit: Fulfilling obligations in relation to asylum seekers”, which assesses the efficacy of each asylum process.
-The report identified inadequacies, including a lack of resources at first instance, and proposed strategic and operational recommendations.[12]
+In July 2021, the National Audit Office of Malta published the report ‘Performance Audit: Fulfilling obligations in relation to asylum-seekers’, which assessed the efficacy of the asylum process.
+The report identified inadequacies, including a lack of resources at first instance, and proposed strategic and operational recommendations.[13]
+The 2023 follow-up report noted that recommendations related to the change from RefCom to IPA were fully implemented, resulting in a reduction in the number pending applications.
+It also flagged as a positive development the fact that IPA signed its first Collective Agreement relating to personnel, which permitted the Agency to attract and retain the necessary human resources.

 The EUAA further reported that Malta introduced a new practice to optimise case management, a so-called 3+3 principle, whereby each case officer has a weekly quota of interviewing three applicants and submitting three draft decisions (not corresponding to the interviews performed in the same week), with exceptions for case officers who may need to engage in other tasks or by extension by the line manager.